Profile: Egypt's Mohammed Morsi

 Amid increasing unrest, President Morsi issued a decree authorising the armed forces to protect national institutions and polling places until a referendum on the draft constitution was held on 15 December 2012.
 Critics said that decree amounted to a form of martial law.

-On 29 January 2013 the armed forces chief, General Abdul Fattah al-Sisi, warned that the political crisis might "lead to a collapse of the state".
+On 29 January 2013 then armed forces chief - and now president - Abdul Fattah al-Sisi, warned that the political crisis might "lead to a collapse of the state".

 Tamarod organised mass protests to mark the first anniversary of the day he took office.
 On 30 June 2013, millions of protesters took to the streets across Egypt.